basak/glacier-cli/README.md

 Older versions of git-annex call the hooks without passing through HOME or PATH, making it difficult to find my working copy of glacier-cli or my Amazon keys.
-This includes the version of git annex included with Ubuntu 12.04.
+This includes the version of git-annex included with Ubuntu 12.04.
 I had to write a wrapper that exports `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and then calls `glacier` with `exec /path/to/glacier "$@"`.
 With newer versions of git-annex (Debian wheezy and the soon-to-be-released Ubuntu 12.10), you